fabien-todescato/zcube/README.md

 The bulk of the library is written in Java, around hopefully efficient _immutable_ data structures.
 A thin Clojure layer provides for the public API of the library.

-* A **ZDDNumber** represents a linear combination of sets of trees with integer coefficients.
+* A **ZDDNumber** represents a linear combination of sets of trees with integer coefficients, ie a sum of _ZDDTerms_.
 * A **ZDDTerm** represents a long integer coefficient multiplying a set of trees.
 * A **ZDDTree** is a symbolic expression that represents a sets of trees.
 * A **ZDD** is a symbolic decision-diagram based representation of a set of trees.